-no interpolation: maximizes the vertical bandwidth of the picture but a vertical jitter appears in "SloMo". [set 'Interpolation validation' to off, whatever the value of 'Four lines interpolation']
+no interpolation: maximize the vertical bandwidth of the picture but a vertical jitter appears in "SloMo". [set 'Vertical Interpolator' to off, whatever the value of 'Four Lines Interpolation']

-2-line interpolator: reduces the vertical jitter but the vertical bandwidth is reduced. [set 'Four lines interpolation' to off and 'Interpolation validation' to on]
+2-line interpolator: reduces the vertical jitter but the vertical bandwidth is reduced. [set 'Four Lines Interpolation' to off and 'Vertical Interpolator' to on]

-4-line interpolator: the picture is perfectly steady but the vertical bandwidth is even more reduced. [set 'Four lines interpolation' to on and 'Interpolation validation' to on]
+4-line interpolator: the picture is perfectly steady but the vertical bandwidth is even more reduced. [set both 'Four Lines Interpolation' and 'Vertical Interpolator' to on]